 The Partnership generally does not seek to acquire direct interests in real property as long term or permanent investments.
 The Partnership may, however, acquire real estate securing its tax-exempt mortgage revenue bonds or taxable mortgage loans through foreclosure in the event of a default.
 In addition, the Partnership may acquire interests in multifamily apartment properties ("MF Properties") in order to position itself for future investments in tax-exempt bonds issued to finance these properties.
-The Partnership currently holds interests in nine MF Properties containing 964 rental units, of which four are located in Ohio, two are located in Kentucky, one is located in Virginia, one is located in North Carolina and one is located in Georgia.
+The Partnership currently holds interests in nine MF Properties containing 964 rental units, of which four are located in Ohio, two are located in Kentucky, one is located in Virginia, one is located in Georgia.
 The Partnership expects each of these MF Properties to eventually be sold to a not-for-profit entity or in connection with a syndication of Low Income Housing Tax Credits ("LIHTCs") under Section 42 of the Internal Revenue Code of 1986, as amended (the "Internal Revenue Code").
 The Partnership expects to acquire tax-exempt mortgage revenue bonds issued to provide debt financing for these properties at the time the property ownership is restructured.
 Such restructurings will generally be expected to occur within 36 months of the Partnership's initial investment in an MF Property and will often coincide with the expiration of the compliance period relating to LIHTCs previously issued with respect to the MF Property.
 The Partnership will not acquire LIHTCs in connection with these transactions.
 Current credit markets and general economic conditions have resulted in very few LIHTC syndication and tax-exempt bond financing transactions being completed in the past twelve to eighteen months.
-These types of transactions represent a long-term market opportunity for the Partnership and should provide us with a pipeline of future bond investment opportunities when the market for LIHTC syndications strengthens.
-Until the market for LIHTC syndication transactions strengthens, the Partnership will explore other transactions for the sale of the MF Properties and is in the preliminary stages of evaluating potential transactions related to three MF Properties which would be partially financed by the acquisition of tax-exempt bonds secured by the properties.
+These types of transactions represent a long-term market opportunity for the Partnership and should provide us with a pipeline of future bond investment opportunities when the market for LIHTC syndication transactions strengthens, the Partnership will explore other transactions for the sale of the MF Properties and is in the p